 A champion of Hamilton musicians, his musical charity work has raised over $40,000 for those in need in the city by celebrating the music of the Beatles, the Who, Paul Simon and most recently, Tom Petty.
 In his most recent efforts through GRACENOTES, he has organized tribute shows to help fund local independent music projects.
 His last solo album, ROUND, received a BEST ROCK RECORDING nomination at the 2010 Hamilton Music Awards and is his first record available on vinyl.

-Christopher continues to have a weekly residency every Tuesday night at the Thirsty Cactus in Dundas, and is the host of their open mic on the first Tuesday of every month.
-He is the worship pastor of Graceworks Baptist Church, who meet every Sunday morning at 10:30 a.m. at the Hamilton Spectator.
-He would love to see you there!
+Christopher continues to have a weekly residency every Tuesday night at the Thirsty Cactus in Dundas, and is the host of their open mic on the last Tuesday of every month.
+He is currently spending time in his home studio performing live online shows as well as recording his next album and performing all over the city and beyond.

 When not on stage performing or in the studio, he can be found in a local record shop flipping through the bins or sipping tea off the coast of France.